flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B3-allmende/_index.md

 Try it out on [allmende.de](http://generic-sauce.de:5000/login)

-Look at the source code on Github  [Github.de](https://github.com/allmende-app/frontend)
+Look at the source code on [Github.de](https://github.com/allmende-app/frontend)